AvaloniaUI/avalonia-docs/docs/tutorials/todo-list-app/process-a-new-item.md

 On this page you will learn how to process the output from the OK and cancel buttons being pressed and re-show the list.
 If OK was pressed we also need to add the new item to the list.
 We'll implement this functionality in `MainWindowViewModel`:

-To alter the add item view model, follow this procedure:
+To alter the main window view model, follow this procedure:

 - Stop the app if it is running.
 - Locate the **MainWindowViewModel.cs** file in the **/ViewModels** folder.